J182Razor/PolyMathOS/docs/USER_ONBOARDING_GUIDE.md

 ### Step 1: Create Your Account

-1. Visit the NeuroAscend platform
+1. Visit the PolyMathOS platform
 2. Click "Start Your Journey" or "Get Started"
 3. Fill in your personal information:
    - First Name